Syncfusion AI Assistant

 Create a new WPF app in Visual Studio Code

 Create a WPF desktop project (not a WPF Blazor HybridApp) using the .NET CLI in Visual Studio Code.
-This WPF project will host Blazor UI through BlazorWebView.
+This WPF project hosts Blazor UI through BlazorWebView.
 For guidance, see Microsoft templates or the Syncfusion® Blazor Extension.

 dotnet new wpf -n WPFBlazorHybridApp